RavenousLegs

 Minicoy Island, Lakshadweep

-I couldn’t wait to enjoy the underwater here and I ended up with another near to death experience of mine when I found myself alone in the middle of the sea, snorkelling without a life jacket in heavy current.
-I spent a lazy hour on the hammock after the lunch and set out for diving.
-The clarity of water in this part was so impressive that I felt I was swimming in a huge aquarium.
+I eagerly anticipated the underwater experience, but fate had another near-death encounter in store.
+I found myself alone in the vast sea, snorkeling without a life jacket in a powerful current.
+After a leisurely hour on the hammock after lunch, I embarked on my diving adventure.
+The water’s clarity was so striking that I felt like I was swimming in a vast aquarium.

 Scuba Diving in Minicoy Island, Lakshadweep